carlosas/phpat/README.md

 <hr />

-ℹ️ **PHPat** has been converted into a [PHPStan](https://phpstan.org/) extension.
+ℹ️ **PHPat** has been transformed into a [PHPStan](https://phpstan.org/) extension.
 Read the [UPGRADE notes](doc/UPGRADE-0.10.md).
 <br />
-The standalone version (v0.9) will still be available and receive critical bugfixes if needed.
+The standalone version (v0.9) will remain available and will receive critical bugfixes if required.

 <h2></h2>

 ### Introduction 📜

-**PHP Architecture Tester** is a static analysis tool to verify architectural requirements.
+**PHP Architecture Tester** is a static analysis tool designed to verify architectural requirements.

-It provides a natural language abstraction to define your own architectural rules and test them against your software.
+It provides a natural language abstraction that enables you to define your own architectural rules and and assess their compliance in your code.

 Check out the section [WHAT TO TEST](doc/WHAT_TO_TEST.md) to see some examples of typical use cases.